 Twelve people were rescued off Sanibel Island with injuries and about 40 people were rescued without injuries, the mayor told CNN on Thursday.
 Sanibel City Manager Dana Souza reported the two fatalities.

 When asked if the city is currently livable, the mayor said, “Frankly, no.”

 Kim Carman was among those who left ahead of the storm.
 She has been staying in Fort Myers since, and doesn’t expect to be back on Sanibel Island – where she was preparing to move into a new condo in a matter of days – for several weeks.

 “It’s total devastation.
 I never dreamed I’d see anything like this in my lifetime.
 Especially on Sanibel,” Carman told CNN’s Erin Burnett Thursday night.
 “You look at it and it does not look real, it is just so overwhelming.”

 “I don’t think any of us have totally processed it yet,” she said, adding many people are now facing “total financial devastation” after losing everything in the storm.

-Because of the severed causeway, rescue teams were being transported by helicopter to the islands, where they went door-to-door checking on residents, Florida’s State Fire Marshal Jimmy Patronis told CNN’s Wolf Blitzer Thursday evening.
-Florida’s National Guard was assisting in those transportation efforts, Patronis added.
+Some rescue teams were transported by helicopter to the islands, where they went door-to-door checking on residents, according to Florida State Fire Marshal Jimmy Patronis.
+Florida’s National Guard was assisting in the efforts, Patronis added.